There's second-six advocacy on offer at this commercial set with a banking pedigree.

 “You can chat to your supervisors and get to know a bit about them and their hobbies,” a source told us, while another claimed this is not a set “bound by tradition.”
 Members gather for regular drinks and Catherine Gibaud believes “a sense of humour” is one of the unifying traits among members.
 “Along with ambition, that's what you need to deal with the game of snakes and ladders that is the barristers' profession.”

 "You can see who has got the bug.”

 3 Verulam Buildings recruits via the Pupillage Gateway and initial applications are scanned for evidence of three things: intellect, strength in advocacy, and motivation.
 The emphasis on advocacy is clear, says Catherine Gibaud: “You should have done debating, mooting or drama – you can see who has got the bug.”

 Around 35 individuals are invited to the first interview, which lifts things from the interviewee's CV for further inspection, but also includes an analytical task based on a recent legal decision.
-Around 15 to 20 people make it through to the second round where interviewees face seven members of whom only half have seen the candidate's full CV.
+Around 15 to 20 people make it through to the second round where interviewees face seven members of whom only some have seen the candidate's full CV.
 Interviewees are given 90 minutes to prepare a legal problem question to which they must prepare an answer to present to the panel.
 One source said they found the experience “quite full on and intimidating, but you just have try to engage with whoever is speaking with you.”

-Pupillage committee chair Catherine Gibaud tells us: “Everyone who makes the grade makes tenancy, so pupils don't compete with each other.”
+Pupillage committee chair Catherine Gibaud QC tells us: “Everyone who makes the grade makes tenancy, so pupils don't compete with each other.”

 3 Verulam Buildings